 I think this might be the first time I've ever read a comics run starting with the first issue, as they were released, and I find myself impatient for more.
 How do the rest of you regular comics readers do it?

-Full Disclosure: William Morrow provided an advanced review copy, so my pull quotes may differ slightly from the finished edition.
-I thank them for the gesture, and I will continue to be fair with my reviews.
+Full Disclosure: Titan Comics provided me with advanced review copies of these comics.
+I thank them for the gesture and I will continue to be fair with my reviews.